Office of Institutional Effectiveness, Research, and Planning (IERP)

 The Data Governance Committee at Fayetteville State University assumes a pivotal role in the institution's data ecosystem.
 As the driving force behind data management and integrity, it stands as the foundation upon which data-related policies, practices, and strategies are meticulously crafted and diligently executed.
 Positioned at the very core of Fayetteville State University's data landscape.
 The committee embraces its primary mission to sustain and propagate a robust framework of data governance practices.
 These practices are designed to accomplish the following key objectives:

-Data Quality Assurance: Ensuring the quality of data is a top priority.
-The committee establishes protocols for data validation, cleaning, and error correction to maintain data accuracy.
+Data Quality Assurance: Establishing protocols for data validation, cleaning, and error correction to maintain accuracy.

-Data Security: Safeguarding sensitive data is paramount.
-The committee oversees data security measures, including access controls, encryption, and compliance with data protection regulations.
+Data Security: Overseeing access controls, encryption, and compliance with data protection regulations to safeguard sensitive data.

 Institutional Effectiveness & Assessment Committee (IEAC)